dhershman1/debounce/README.md

 ===============================
 A simple separate utility for debounce which can also be found within the popular [Underscore](https://github.com/jashkenas/underscore) library.

+This currently does not have a simple module support which may be added in the future.

 ## How To
 Insert with script tag
 ```html